junesirius/junesirius.github.io/_posts/Supernatural/SPN_Fantasy/SPN-Fantasy-whole-novel.md

 ~1400BC Dean dying of old age, Cas still young, bc not really live, share life force, fade back to color on the glass again, promise he'll be back, as long as Dean remembers him and he can create him again; Dean paints down blue, brings the glass and travels the world, paints all different kinds of blue on it

-1200BC Egypt, Cas reemerges as life form, reunite and live together for 100y, fades again bc use up the life force too fast (being human exhaust the energy really fast); Dean: "I'll wait for you again", Cas: "I'll wait for you again"
+1200BC Venice (bluest water), Cas reemerges as life form, reunite and live together for 100y, fades again bc use up the life force too fast (being human exhaust the energy really fast); Dean: "I'll wait for you again", Cas: "I'll wait for you again"

 fastforward:

-- 1AD: Roman, glass window; Venice (bluest water)
+- 1AD: Roman, glass window; ~~Venice (bluest water)~~ ← move earlier
 - 300AD, 600AD, 900AD: Medieval (bluest belief -- the crusade)
 - 1200AD: Gothic (1242-1428 Sainte Chapelle, France) (bluest music -- music at Cathedral of Notre-Dame)
 - 1500AD: Renaissance (1473-1481 Sistine Chapel, Vatican City, Michelangelo) (bluest poetry -- Petrarch's Sonnets to Laura)